-Renewals must be completed by April 30th of the year the Medallion expires.
+- Renewals must be completed before the Medallion expires.

 How to Apply for a Renewal

 - Pay outstanding TLC tickets and Taxicab Improvement SurchargePayments (TIF) online using LARS.

 - Pay any outstanding parking or traffic tickets, as well as, outstanding Commercial Motor Vehicle Taxes (CMVT), MTA Taxes, and/or Congestion Surcharges.

 - Pay your renewal fee online using LARS.

 - Updated insurance documents must be emailed to firstname.lastname@example.org